pramod-yaadv/wildfly-cli-compilations/README.md

-# wildfly-cli-compilations
+# wildfly-cli-compilations (standalone mode)
 This is the repository for useful Wildfly cli commands to perform or manage Wildlfly in Runtime.
+Currently Only release standalone mode commands and later will update on domain mode.

 # Enable Datasource Stats
 /subsystem=datasources/data-source=octa/statistics=pool:write-attribute(name=statistics-enabled,value=true)